arx-research/ers-scripts/README.md

 See `example/tokenUriExample.csv` for an example of how the CSV should be formatted.
 Note that in the example the minimum required fields have been completed; other fields will be dynamically added.
 Notes is for reference purposes and is not included when the `tokenUri` data is generated.

 ### transferToken
-This script [claims ownership of a chip](https://docs.ers.to/overview/concepts/chip-claim) that has been enrolled in a project by transfering it to a new owner.
+This script [transfers ownership of a chip](https://docs.ers.to/overview/concepts/chip-transfer) that has been enrolled in a project.

 You will be prompted by a QR code scanner to scan the chip to get the `chipId` and to create a `transferToken` signature.
 Scan the QR code on your smartphone and follow the prompts to capture chip data.
 You can scan your chip by tapping it to the NFC reader on the back of your smartphone.